MeetMulik/MeetMulik/README.md

 - 🔭 Currently learning React

 - 🌐 Looking to collaborate on Projects, Tech Articles
-- 📫 How to reach me: You may follow me on [Instagram](https://www.instagram.com)
+- 📫 How to reach me: You can mail me at meetmulik125@gmail.com